Learn something new every day

+At the same time, though, regular training is often very important, both at the beginning of your career and as things progress and you advance.
 There are many companies that offer comprehensive training to the person wanting to become an executive coach.
-These programs not only teach their clients how to coach, but also how to develop business and marketing plans, build up organizational capacity, and learn a variety of new skills related to self-employment.
-The new coach will then begin ongoing training, which he will draw upon during the course of mentoring.
-Although they are not necessary, there are certification programs available.
+These programs not only teach their clients how to coach, but also how to develop business and marketing plans, build up organizational capacity, and present a variety of new skills related to self-employment.

-The challenge for a person wanting to become an executive coach is choosing the training and marketing programs that are right for him.
 When choosing a program, be sure to ask about the median income for coaches who graduate from the program, what business-building skills they teach, and what continued ongoing support is available after the training program.
 It is important to find a program that addresses all aspects of coaching and has available testimonials from previous students.
+If you’re looking to get certified, asking about certification-specific training programs might also make sense.

-Marketing, contact management, and visibility relations can all be helpful when beginning as an executive coach.
+Marketing, contact management, and visibility relations can all be helpful in the beginning.
 Internet marketing can be an inexpensive and effective tool.
 Writing articles, involvement in social media, blogging, and forum posting can all help the new coach to gain exposure and bring in new clients.

 @ BabaB - I have to agree with you on some points.
 Careers in executive coaching are fairly new, and were not too well accepted.
 But in the last few years, executive coaches have become better trained.
 They have learned how to market successfully to clients and have discovered how to coach using new and better techniques.